modiimedia/susco/README.md

-# SUSCO - Convert Text Files to PDF
+# SUSCO - Generate a PDF from Source Code

 A NodeJS tool made to please the morons at the US Copyright Office.
 It that will take every text file in a directory and output them into a single PDF.
 Images and other binary file extensions will be ignored.

+See `/example` to see an example PDF generated from this repo using an example script.

 ## Why SUSCO?